mcanouil/ggpacman/README.md

 can do something funny and not expected with [`ggplot2`](https://ggplot2.tidyverse.org/) and [`gganimate`](https://gganimate.com/)?
-My first thought, was let’s draw and animate Pac-Man, that should not be that hard\!
+My first thought, was let’s draw and animate Pac-Man, that should not be that hard!

 Well, it was not that easy after-all … But, I am going to go through my code here (you might be interested to actually look at the [commits history](https://github.com/mcanouil/ggpacman/commits/master).

 <blockquote class="twitter-tweet">
 <p lang="en" dir="ltr">
 Maybe I went too far with
 <a href="https://twitter.com/hashtag/ggplot2?src=hash&amp;ref_src=twsrc%5Etfw">\#ggplot2</a>
 and